Beshear discusses aid plan for tornado-stricken communities

 “Yet even with these concerns, I remain convinced that we can and will beat COVID, because in 2021 we gained the tools and knowledge we need for victory,” Beshear said.

-In a speech interrupted frequently by applause, the governor touted the state's ability to bounce back from the repeated setbacks of the past year.
+In a speech interrupted frequently by applause in the House chamber, the governor touted the state's ability to bounce back from the repeated setbacks of the past year.

 “In Kentucky, we are good people, tough people, resilient people,” he said.
 “We care deeply for one another.
 And while they may knock us down, no tornado, no pandemic, no flood, no ice storm can break us.
 Because we do not break.”